jamis/jamis.github.io/_posts/2014-05-27-demons-in-the-details.md

 Fergus nodded carefully.
 "Aye," he said, frowning.
 "Indeed it has, Basil Smockwhitener.
 We've managed to scrape together a room for you, but you said to expect a manservant, too.
 Did we make those preparations for nothing, then?"

 Basil looked around in startlement, realizing now that Fabian was nowhere to be seen.
 "Well, I'll be.
 Where did that fellow hide himself?"
-He suddenly saw him then, hiding in the shadows of the maze, and gestured sharply.
+He soon found him, hiding in the shadows of the maze, and gestured sharply.
 "Fabian!" he said.
 "Get out here!
 What are you doing?"

-Fergus started visibly at mention of Fabian's name, and started again--even more violently--when Fabian himself emerged from the maze.
+Fergus started visibly at mention of Fabian's name, and started again---even more violently---when Fabian himself emerged from the maze.
 He lowered his staff and pointed it at the manservant. "*You!*" he said, his voice venomously low and intense.

 Fabian waved weakly, smiling like he was going to be ill. "'Lo, Fergus."